CONGRESSWOMAN ELISE STEFANIK

 2455 Rayburn HOB

 Washington, DC 20515

-Ken Buck learned the value of hard work from his grandfather, who opened a shoe repair store in Greeley in the 1930’s.
-One of three brothers, Ken worked his way through high school, college and law school as a janitor, truck driver, furniture mover and as a ranch hand.
+Ken Buck learned the value of hard work from his grandfather, who opened a shoe repair store in Greeley in the 1930s.
+One of three brothers, Ken worked his way through high school, college, and law school as a janitor, truck driver, furniture mover, and ranch hand.

-Starting in 2004 Ken Buck was elected Weld County District Attorney three times by large margins.
+Starting in 2004, Ken Buck was elected Weld County District Attorney three times.
 He led a staff of more than sixty people with a strong record of criminal prosecution and crime prevention.
 Under Ken’s leadership, the crime rate in Weld County dropped 50%, one of the best records in the country.